shubhm-agrwl/dataStructures-algorithms/README.md

 # Problem 50: Binary Tree Check Cousins
 Two nodes of a binary tree are cousins if they have the same depth, but have different parents.
 Return true if and only if the nodes corresponding to the values x and y are cousins.

+# Problem 51: Find Town Judge
+In a town, there are N people labelled from 1 to N. The town judge trusts nobody.
+Everybody (except for the town judge) trusts the town judge.
+There is exactly one person that satisfies properties 1 and 2.

+# Problem 52: Flood Fill
+Given a coordinate (sr, sc) representing the starting pixel (row and column) of the flood fill, and a pixel value newColor, "flood fill" the image.